 Combine your own personal blend in a base or carrier oil like Coconut or Sweet Almond Oil.
 Essential oils are too strong to be applied directly to the skin in a neat format and must be diluted first.

 Keeping your own oil fusion to hand provides stimulating and deep relief for aching limbs.
 Enjoy a deep relief massage for aching legs after a warm bath or a relaxing foot rub for tired, sore feet.
 Using essential oils to massage the feet harnesses the benefits of the reflexology points, restoring different parts of the body and calming and relaxing the mind, there is nothing quite like it.

 If you are alone and cannot realistically reach the location of the tired and aching muscles in your back and neck, then drop some of the essential oils into a warm bath.
-This will help to unwind and relieve any tension and the heat of the water coupled with the scent of the oils will start to restore your physical body and mental wellbeing.
+This will help to unwind and relieve any tension and the heat of the water coupled with the scent of the oils will start to restore your physical body and mental well-being.

 Swelling and inflammation can be treated with ice or a cold compress with your essential oils added.
 Peppermint and Eucalyptus are excellent for cold treatments with their pungent scent and penetrating anti-inflammatory properties.
-Alternating hot and cold treatments can be very effective on inflamed muscles or muscles in spasm.
+Alternating hot and cold treatments can be very effective on inflamed muscles or muscles in spasms.
 Treat the inflammation with a cold compress and then bathe in a warm bath with the contrasting oils of lavender and marjoram to stimulate the blood supply and let the heat and warmth relax and soothe your body and mind.